Hasee Toh Phasee

-Hasee Toh Phasee is a 2014 Indian Hindi-language romantic comedy-drama film directed by Vinil Mathew in his directorial debut and produced by Karan Johar, Anurag Kashyap, Vikramaditya Motwane, and Vikas Bahl under Dharma Productions and Phantom Films.
-It stars Sidharth Malhotra and Parineeti Chopra, with supporting performances from Adah Sharma, Manoj Joshi, Sharat Saxena, and Neena Kulkarni.
-The narrative follows Nikhil, a struggling businessman engaged to actress Karishma, whose life is upended when he reconnects with her estranged, eccentric sister Meeta, leading to an unexpected emotional journey.
+Hasee Toh Phasee is a 2014 Indian Hindi-language romantic comedy-drama film directed by Vinil Mathew and produced by Karan Johar, Vikas Bahl, Vikramaditya Motwane and Anurag Kashyap under Dharma Productions and Phantom Films.
+The film stars Parineeti Chopra and Sidharth Malhotra, along with Adah Sharma, Manoj Joshi, Sharat Saxena and Neena Kulkarni.

-The film marked Chopra’s first venture outside Yash Raj Films and Malhotra’s return to Dharma Productions after his debut.
-Principal photography took place in Mumbai, with music composed by Vishal–Shekhar and lyrics by Amitabh Bhattacharya and Kumaar.
+Marking Malhotra's reunion with Dharma Productions, as well as Chopra's first project outside her Yash Raj Films collaborations, Hasee Toh Phasee follows the story of Nikhil, a struggling businessman who, believing he is in love with Karishma, an actress he is engaged to, has to prove his worth to his father-in-law while grappling with the sudden return of his fiancée's geeky sister, Meeta, who he had an encounter with years ago, throwing all of them into uncharted waters as he gets to know Meeta better.
+Vishal–Shekhar composed the music, while lyrics were written by Amitabh Bhattacharya and Kumaar.

-Released theatrically on 7 February 2014, Hasee Toh Phasee received positive reviews for its screenplay, humor, soundtrack, and cast performances, particularly Chopra’s.
-It grossed ₹63.38 crore (US$7.6 million) worldwide, emerging as a moderate commercial success.
-At the 60th Filmfare Awards, the film earned three nominations, including Best Lyricist (Bhattacharya for "Zehnaseeb") and Best Male Playback Singer (Shekhar Ravjiani for "Zehnaseeb").
+The film was released on 7 February 2014.
+It mainly received positive reviews from critics, with praise for its story, music, humor, cinematography and cast performances, particularly Chopra's, and earned ₹63.38 crore worldwide, thus emerging as a moderate commercial success at the box office.

+At the 60th Filmfare Awards, Hasee Toh Phasee received 3 nominations, including Best Lyricist (Bhattacharya for "Zehnaseeb") and Best Male Playback Singer (Shekhar Ravjiani for "Zehnaseeb").